adaltas/node-plug-and-play/README.md

 * `handler` (function)
   The function to decorate, receive the value assocaited with the `args` property.
 * `name` (string)
-  The plugin hook to refer to.
+  The name of the hook to execute.
 * `hooks` ([hook])
   List of completary hooks from the end user.